YAZHINI-K19/customer_segmentation_r/README.md

 3. Run the script

+4. The output will be saved as:
-4. Output: Customer_Segmentation_Poster.png
+📁 Customer_Segmentation_Poster.png

 ---

 👩‍💻 Author

 Yazhini K

 ---

 📄 License

-MIT License
+Licensed under the MIT License.

+---